THE AFFILIATE MARKETING PRIMER

 Aside from flexibility and cost savings is the "branding" benefit you (and your affiliates) gain from having your own company/website name in the URL your affiliates (and prospective affiliates) use, instead of that of the clearinghouse.

-Matched to that is the fact that some search engines use "link popularity" as one factor in prioritizing your website's listing...
-If you have an affiliate program with affiliate links coming directly to your site, these may be viewed by the search engine as "links"... so visitors to your own site could increase through better search engine placement.
+Matched to that is the fact that most search engines now use "link popularity" as one factor in prioritizing your website's listing...
+If you have an affiliate program with affiliate links coming directly to your site, these may be viewed by the search engine as "links"... so visits to your own site could increase through better search engine placement.

-The major downside to operating a program yourself, once set up, is that you must do all the work of keeping track of/making payments and recruiting your own affiliates.
-(See "AFFILIATE PROGRAM SOFTWARE" in Part 2 of this chapter for some recommended options of different types.)
+The major downside to operating a program yourself, once set up, is that you must do all the work of keeping track of commissions, making payments, and recruiting your own affiliates.
+(See "AFFILIATE PROGRAM SOFTWARE" in Part 2 of this chapter for some options of different types.)

 Still, there does seem to be a good deal of flexibility in the choices offered to you by the various clearinghouses.
 You have the high card in your hands in any case, when it comes to attracting affiliates, which is the amount of payment offered.
 Plus there are things you can do outside the clearinghouse arena to make your program more attractive and your affiliates more successful (which, of course, translates into higher income for your business).